 Still, this is unsatisfactory when it comes to variable-substitution.

-What if that body of the spec has :x
+What if that body of the spec has :x meaning something other than

 a type variable?